emmatrivinibellini/SaaS-Funnel-and-Revenue-Analysis/README.md

 ## Next Steps

-1. Roll out the onboarding copy change to 100% of new trial users (A/B test statistically significant at p = 0.002, projecting €408,637 in annual ARR)
+1. Roll out the onboarding copy change to 100% of new trial users (A/B test at p = 0.002, projecting €408,637 in annual ARR)
 2. Build and deploy the day-3 automated in-app trigger for users who have not yet created a workspace
 3. Run a second A/B test on the post-email-verification landing page to measure impact on onboarding start rate and close the 38% drop-off
 4. Build a churn prediction model in Python using tenure, feature usage frequency, and plan type, target Starter users in the M1–M2 window before churn occurs